greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-understanding-segment-recovery.html.md

 -   A segment instance is not running; for example, there is no `postgres` database listener process.
 -   The data directory of the segment instance is corrupt or missing; for example, data is not accessible, the file system is corrupt, or there is a disk failure.

 In order to bring the down segment instance back into operation again, you must correct the problem that made it fail in the first place, and then – if you have mirroring enabled – you can attempt to recover the segment instance from its mirror using the `gprecoverseg` utility.
+See [The Three Types of Segment Recovery](#types_of_recovery), below, for details on the three possible ways to recover a downed segment's data.

 ## <a id="flow_of_events"></a>Segment Recovery: Flow of Events